AI4Green/AI4Green/readme.md

 ### Step 5 - Build the Database

 The AI4Green database can be built with docker.
+This required docker to be installed on your system.
 From the AI4Green directory run

 `docker-compose up -d`